 contribute meaningfully to the community in which I live.

-(As of November 2019 I do voluntary work in the Clare Gleeson Wetlands, revegetating the 'Central Park' in Crystal Brook, at
+(I do, or have done, voluntary work in the Clare Gleeson Wetlands, revegetating the 'Central Park' in Crystal Brook, at

 Peter Saul wrote a piece titled